Skip to main content.

 9–10 am

-The building, designed by renowned architect May Lin, in partnership with Bialosky Architects and theater and acoustic consultants Charcoalblue, is under construction.
-Scheduled to open in 2026, it will provide a home for Fisher Center LAB, the center's acclaimed residency and commissioning program for professional artists.
-It will also house rehearsal and teaching facilities for Bard's undergraduate programs in Dance and in Theater and Performance.
+The building, designed by renowned architect Maya Lin, in partnership with Bialosky Architects and theater and acoustic consultants Charcoalblue, is under construction.
+Scheduled to open in 2026, it will provide a home for Fisher Center LAB, the center’s acclaimed residency and commissioning program for professional artists.
+It will also house rehearsal and teaching facilities for Bard’s undergraduate programs in Dance and in Theater and Performance.
+Proper footwear must be worn for these tours (closed toed shoes only and no heels).
+Space is limited; sign up at registration.
+Space is limited; sign up at registration.

 Meet at Fisher Center parking lot E (lot closest to the Tivoli Bays walking path)